 My conclusion – there is not much difference between Annie Sloan and the DIY versions.
 If I was forced to make a comparison I would say the Annie Sloan brand felt smoother, but that is probably because it was mixed and blended well in a factory, not by hand at home.

 - When making your own – use water and mix it very well into the powder first, making sure the powder dissolves and you get a smooth consistency before adding it to the paint.
 Since there are many recipes out on the internet I think all of them will work just fine.
-Each brand of paint you add to the grout or plaster has a slightly different consistency – you will have to tweak the recipe every time you make it.
+Each brand of paint you add to the grout, plaster of Paris, or Calcium Carbonate Powder has a slightly different consistency – you will have to tweak the recipe every time you make it.
 You don’t have to measure exactly.
 It is more about getting a smooth consistency – like pancake batter with no lumps of powder.
 Use an old electric beater to mix it – it works perfectly.

-- Many readers, myself included, have had problems at times with Valpsar paint for some reason.
+- Many readers, myself included, have had problems at times with Valpsar paint.
+It contains a primer.
+Any paint with a primer or acrylic in it my bind the paint.
 If buying paint to use to make chalk paint, don’t use this brand or a paint/primer in one product.

 - The weather, type of paint, and mixing method may vary and change the outcome.
 If you give 5 different people the same food recipe – the outcome would be that each came out a bit differently due to the age of ingredients, weather, oven temperature, etc. I have found it is the same with Chalk Paint recipes.

 - Plaster of Paris is cheaper than a bag of white non-sanded grout so if cost is a factor, the least expensive version would be the Plaster of Paris.
 It is sold in the paint area by wood fillers at Lowes and Home Depot.
 It was $6.00.
 The bag of non-sanded grout is sold where tile is sold.
 It runs around $11.00 a bag.
 No matter which one you choose – one bag or container will be plenty to paint quite a lot of furniture.
-Check out this updated review post for more recipes of DIY chalk paint to try – using Calcium Carbonate Powder before choosing which one to use.
+UPDATE: Check out this updated review post for more recipes of DIY chalk paint to try – using Calcium Carbonate Powder before choosing which one to use.
+After painting many pieces of furniture and trying all the DIY recipes, I prefer and would recommend using Calcium Carbonate Powder.
+It is sold in the health food store. $6 for a one pound jar.
+You can also get it on Amazon.

 - This outcome got me thinking – would chalkboard paint sold at home improvement and craft stores be the same?
 I had some craft store acrylic black chalkboard paint in my stash and I tried it on the piece of molding.
 When it was dry, it was a bit more shiny.
 When I distressed the edges with sandpaper – it didn’t distress as nicely as the others and it was not an ultra hard finish.
 I could chip it off with my fingernail.
 Not sure about the cans they sell at home improvement stores as the Lowes near me was out of it.